HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-02-utxo-vs-account-model.md

 below strength and weaknesses of each model

 one difference is that UTXO allows for different on-chain metrics through chain analysis. if this is a positive or negative is up for everyone to decide.

-Examples include the [Spent Output Profit Ratio (SOPR)](https://academy.glassnode.com/indicators/sopr/sopr-spent-output-profit-ratio) and [Coin Days Destroyed (CDD)](https://academy.glassnode.com/indicators/coin-days-destroyed/cdd-coin-days-destroyed)
+Examples include the [Spent Output Profit Ratio (SOPR)](https://academy.glassnode.com/indicators/sopr/sopr-spent-output-profit-ratio) and [Coin Days Destroyed (CDD)](https://academy.glassnode.com/indicators/coin-days-destroyed/cdd-coin-days-destroyed).

-### Pros and Cons of the UTXO Model
+On the other hand other on-chain metrics available in account model.
+(Really? which ones? so far made up claim)

+### Scalability

+How it effects second layer development
+?: while in UTXO a full node only has to add a new TX to the ledger, in Account setting each node has to find the account of the payee as well as the payer and edit both.??

+#### UTXO
+Allows using multi-threading for computations.
+Multiple UTXOs can be processed at the same time.
+"Transactions can be processed in parallel since they all refer to independent inputs"

+More easily scaled through sharding, but finality needed.

+disadvantage in storage economy.
+Storing several UTXOs requires more memory than a single account balance.
+So do TXs require more space.

+"The cell model is derived from the UTXO model and is thus a verification model.
+The account model, in contrast, is a computational model.
+Current Layer 2 solutions such as the Lightning Network, utilize a proof submission and verification mechanism when assets return to Layer 1 from Layer 2.
+With Layer 1 playing a verification role, rather than a computation role, we can see that a UTXO or cell model is the proper approach for these kind of constructions."

+#### Account
+scalability -> transactions can be smaller (e.g. 100 bytes in Ethereum vs. 200–250 bytes in Bitcoin) because every transaction requires to make only a single reference, signature and to produce just one output.
+Also because the final state is not explicitly specified in TX.

+account state smaller than UTXO set.

+"an account model makes it easier to bring new servers up.
+The number of accounts will generally be much less than the number of UTXOs in a comparably sized system.
+This means less data needed to bring on new nodes"

+### Security
+#### UTXO

+#### Account
+"One drawback for the Account/Balance Model is the exposure to double spending attacks(Anm.
+Ich: more precisely: replay attacks).
+An incrementing nonce can be implemented to counteract this type of attack.
+In Ethereum, every account has a public viewable nonce and every time a transaction is made, the nonce is increased by one.
+This prevents the same transaction being submitted more than once."

+### Wallets
+#### UTXO

+Wallets for assets on a UTXO blockchain always need to keep track of several UTXO's each of which can be associated with a different address.
+Remember: you can [derive many different addresses from a single private key]({{ site.baseurl }}{% post_url /technology/expert/2022-03-01-wallets-expert %})

+#### Account

+Light clients can analyze the states more easily they just need to look at the current state to get the users balance.

+"Because the result of a transaction depends on the input state, care must be taken when executing transactions in parallel.
+Generally, transactions affecting the same account will need to be executed one after another."

+### Privacy
+#### UTXO
+Complete transparency of asset movements in case no privacy preserving techniques applied.

+On the other hand a higher degree of privacy compared to the account model can be achieved when change addresses are used consequently. for new addresses, the coin does not have an owner.

+#### Account
+higher degree of fungibility (build in mixer of sorts) (that tweet from vitalik \url{https://twitter.com/kendricktrh/status/1146386323449606144?s=21}
+Users of Ethereum perform transactions using client remote procedure calls which make tracking internal transactions across the Ethereum ledger much more challenging

+Account models encourage address reuse which is generally a detriment to privacy, since the account itself links transactions together to a single owner.

+### Smart Contracts
+#### UTXO
 Hard to work with smart contract states

-> If you had UTXOs, how would a contract be able to pick which coins to use when sending from a contract’s value to an address?
+If you had UTXOs, how would a contract pick which coins to use when sending from a contract’s value to an address?
+Additional logic needed.

-And what about internal transactions between contracts which would normally be carried out in the VM by just adjusting the balances of the contract in question?
+internal transactions between contracts which would normally be carried out in the VM by just adjusting the balances of the contract in question
 How do you model those in a UTXO model where all spending transactions must be explicitly recorded?

-Allows using multi-threading for computations
-Complete transparency of asset movements

-Higher degree of privacy for new addresses, the coin does not have an owner.

-### Pros and Cons of the Account Model
+"UTXO’s stateless model would force transactions to include state information, and this unnecessarily complicates the design of the contracts."

+#### Account

+account better for smart contracts

+logic is more intuitive and makes it easier for developers to create transactions that require state information or involve multiple parties.

 Need to store all accounts states
 More efficient storage usage

 Every transaction in the account model only needs to make one reference and signature that produces one output, contrary to UTXO design -> just by avoiding change outputs one can reduce the average transaction size

-Light clients can analyze the states more easily

-The cell model is derived from the UTXO model and is thus a verification model.
-The account model, in contrast, is a computational model. (?) https://hackernoon.com/lessons-learned-from-bitcoins-and-ethereum-s-programming-models-f9fdbe1a3fdb

-account better for smart contracts
+"Constant light client reference.
+Light clients can at any point access all data related to an account by traversing the state tree in a specific direction.
+In a UTXO paradigm, the references change with each transaction, which is a particularly burdensome issue for long-running DApps that try to use the above mentioned state-root-in-UTXO propagation mechanism."

+"Every account in Ethereum has its own balance, storage and code-space for calling other accounts or addresses.
+A transaction is valid if a sending account has enough balance to pay for it.
+If the receiving account has code, the code runs, changing anything from internal storage to creating additional messages that may have subsequent effects on debits and credits to other accounts.
+Due to this, every newly generated block can potentially affect the state of all other accounts."

-* gas fee refund. in eth overestimated, not consumed gas refunded.
+gas fee refund. in eth overestimated, not consumed gas refunded.

-scalability -> transactions can be smaller (e.g. 100 bytes in Ethereum vs. 200–250 bytes in Bitcoin) because every transaction requires to make only a single reference, signature and to produce just one output.

-higher degree of fungibility (build in mixer of sorts) (that tweet from vitalik \url{https://twitter.com/kendricktrh/status/1146386323449606144?s=21}
-Users of Ethereum perform transactions using client remote procedure calls which make tracking internal transactions across the Ethereum ledger much more challenging

-scaling and designing logis around account model more difficult

-"One drawback for the Account/Balance Model is the exposure to double spending attacks(Anm.
-Ich: more precisely: replay attacks).
-An incrementing nonce can be implemented to counteract this type of attack.
-In Ethereum, every account has a public viewable nonce and every time a transaction is made, the nonce is increased by one.
-This can prevent the same transaction being submitted more than once."

-How it effects second layer development
-?: while in UTXO a full node only has to add a new TX to the ledger, in Account setting each node has to find the account of the payee as well as the payer and edit both.??

 ### Hybrid Systems